GreatApe42069/dogechat-android/docs/WHITEPAPER.md

 ## 4. The Social Trust Layer

-Beyond cryptographic identity, dogeChat incorporates a social trust layer, allowing users to manage their relationships with peers.
+Beyond cryptographic identity, dogechat incorporates a social trust layer, allowing users to manage their relationships with peers.
 This functionality is handled by the `SecureIdentityStateManager`.

 ### 4.1.
 Peer Verification